ArsThaumaturgis/Panda3DTutorial.io/tutorial/prologue.markdown

 This tutorial makes use of a variety of assets, from a variety of sources.
 So that you can build the tutorial game yourself, let me link to them here.

-Note that each set of assets has its own license, so if you intend to use any of the following in your own works, and especially if you plan on distributing them in any way, I recommend that you check those licenses!
+Note that each set of assets has its own license.
+If you intend to use any of the following in your own works, and especially if you plan on distributing them in any way, I recommend that you check those licenses!
 (But I am not a lawyer, and this is not legal advice.)

 The models and textures:
 * Environment, simple enemy, laser, and hit-flashes: